 Is the academy life for you?

-Personal character and a life of honor are critical components emphasized at all the academies.
+Personal character and a life of honor are critical components emphasized at all academies.
 West Point’s motto is Duty, Honor, Country.
 Midshipmen at the Naval Academy commit to a standard that they will not lie, cheat, or steal.
-Character-building activities and rigorous challenges are built in the daily lives of future military officers.
+Character-building activities and rigorous challenges are built into the daily lives of future military officers.

 A day in the life